 - A CephFS driver instance, represented as a backend driver section in manila.conf, requires a Ceph auth ID unique to the backend Ceph Filesystem.
 Using a non-unique Ceph auth ID will result in the driver unintentionally evicting other CephFS clients using the same Ceph auth ID to connect to the backend. - Snapshots are read-only.
 A user can read a snapshots contents from the .snap/ {manila-snapshot-id}{unknown-id} folder within the mounted share.

 Security

-- Each shares data is mapped to a distinct Ceph RADOS namespace.
-A guest is restricted to access only that particular RADOS namespace. https://docs.ceph.com/docs/nautilus/cephfs/file-layouts/ - An additional level of resource isolation can be provided by mapping a shares contents to a separate RADOS pool.
-This layout would be preferred only for cloud deployments with a limited number of shares needing strong resource separation.
-You can do this by setting a share type specification, cephfs:data_isolated for the share type used by the cephfs driver.
+• Each shares data is mapped to a distinct Ceph RADOS namespace.
+A guest is restricted to access only that particular RADOS namespace. https://docs.ceph.com/en/latest/cephfs/file-layouts/